explodinglabs/explodinglabs.github.io/_json-rpc/node.markdown

 ![nodejs](/assets/nodejs.png)
 </div>

-We'll build an HTTP server in Node to handle JSON-RPC requests on port 5000.
+We'll build an HTTP server in Node, taking JSON-RPC requests on port 5000.

 - When it receives a "speak" request on `/api/cats`, it should respond with "meow".
 - When it receives a "speak" request on `/api/dogs`, it should respond with "woof".